Sunday, 21 June 2026

 5.Pity the Sadness - Solo Place4.
 Solo Place1

-6.No Forgiveness - Seventies-like solo following the music line.
+6.No Forgiveness - Seventhies-like solo following the music line.
 Place6.
-Seventies-like solo.
+Seventhies-like solo.
 Place9

 (Wah-Wah?)
 Metallica-like solo at the end.